Kingdom of Amber: Struggle with Aurangzeb over Shivaji

 His successor Ram Singh was pardoned and was sent to fight Ahom force.
 Ram Singh was eventually defeated in the Battle of Saraighat.
 Ram Singh grew sick of war and finally, in 1676 he was allowed to leave and return to his province.
 He was later posted in Kohat where he died in 1688.
 His grandson Bishan Singh was tasked with controlling the Jat revolt at Mathura in which he succeeded.
 Around this time, Aurangzeb grew hostile towards Bishan and ordered him to fight in the Deccan, which Bishan declined and was instead transferred to Afghanistan and his son Jai was ordered to fight instead.
 Bishan Singh died in 1700 and was succeeded by his son Sawai Jai Singh.

 Sawai Jai Singh II

 Bishan Singh was succeeded by his son Jai Singh II also known as Sawai Jai Singh.
 During his rule, the new capital city of Jaipur was founded in 1727.

 As the new ruler of Dhundar, he was sent to the Deccan with Prince Bidar Bakht.
 Jai's forces demonstrated talent by defeating the Marathas at Khelna, Khandesh, Malwa and Burhanpur.
 Through these victories, Jai Singh II rebuilt the lost trust of Aurangzeb for the Kachhwaha family.
-He was confered with the title Sawai by Aurangzeb.
+He was conferred with the title Sawai by Aurangzeb.
 In 1705, he was appointed the Naib Subedar of Malwa which helped increase his power.